Lei1025/lei1025.github.io/_posts/2019-03-16-Blog development plan.md

 ## Tags Page
 - [x] update page to react -- do not show all posts at one time. show those what user clicked corresponding tag name.
-- Finished with new button on click style and animations ★
+- <mark>Finished with new button on click style and animations</mark> ★

 ## Navigation Bar
 - [x] Re-design "Tags" Menu